czi-catalystproject/hub-champion-training/episodes/introduction.md

 ^^^

 - A hub is a 2i2c-managed JupyterHub in the cloud that provides an interactive computing service to users
-- Hub Champions empower hub users to make best use of the service and are the first point of contact for user support
+- Hub Champions empower hub users to make the best use of the service and are the first point of contact for user support
 - Hub Champions may perform common administrative tasks and configure the hub to set their community up for success

 :::